The SLH, NZASE and NEX have collaborated to offer primary and secondary teachers of science with a fresh way to learn, connect and upskill.

 Puna Aronui – Inclusive science education.

 This free professional learning opportunity is designed to shift your classroom practice by exploring various resources and tools designed to support science education that is accessible and engaging for all.
 Together, we will cultivate a dynamic educational experience that enhances your creativity and curiosity alongside your scientific understanding, empowering you to inspire others.
-Register here.

 This is a 4-week part time online professional learning programme and requires a weekly time commitment of about 2–3 hours.
+Is now finished.

 This course will be valuable for both primary and secondary school teachers.